-The team responsible for the Agriculture inventory preparation within MPI maintains close contact with the teams responsible for the collation of primary industries (agriculture, horticulture, forestry and fishing) data.
+The team responsible for the Agriculture inventory preparation within the Ministry for Primary Industries maintains close contact with the teams responsible for the collation of primary industries (agriculture, horticulture, forestry and fishing) data.
 These teams liaise with Statistics New Zealand and provide analysis and forecasts of primary industries activity and performance.
-This arrangement ensures that the inventory preparation team has a good understanding of activity data and agricultural performance.
+This arrangement ensures that the inventory preparation team has a good understanding of activity data and agriculture performance.